stephenlutes/northpole/README.rst

 NorthPole
 ==========

-A set of utilities useful for helping solve Advent of Code challenges.
+A set of utilities useful for solving Advent of Code challenges.

 Installation